 Through the CIF, we are investing in research that could reduce the need for organ and tissue donation and help hundreds and thousands of people waiting for lifesaving transplants.

-The Clinical Innovation Fund is focused on supporting innovative research that will address clinical issues in the area of organ and/or tissue transplantation that will have a measurable impact on the field in three to five years.
-Clinical research proposals submitted should address the following: reduce the need for organ and tissue transplantation; increase the availability of organs and tissue for transplantation; and achieve better health and financial outcomes for transplant recipients.
-For the 2017 award cycle, special consideration will be given to applications addressing the following areas: cadaveric or deceased donor research and DCD organ utilization.
-At this time, the foundation is not accepting applications around the following areas: national, multi-centered studies as well as pre-clinical research.
+The CIF is focused on supporting innovative research that will address clinical issues in the area of organ and/or tissue transplantation that will have a measurable impact in the field.
+Research proposals submitted should address the following: reduce the need for organ and tissue transplantation; increase the availability of organs and tissue for transplantation; and achieve better health and financial outcomes for transplant recipients.

 Types of Research

 The National Institutes of Health defines “clinical research” as research conducted with human subjects (or on material of human origin such as tissues, specimens and cognitive phenomena) for which an investigator (or colleague) directly interacts with human subjects.
 Excluded from this definition are in vitro studies that utilize human tissues that cannot be linked to a living individual.

 - Patient-oriented research: This type of research involves a particular person or group of people, or uses materials from humans.
 This research can include 1) mechanisms of human disease, 2) therapeutic interventions, 3) clinical trials, and 4) development of new technologies